The implication of issuing a crossed cheque is that it ca...

 Crossed cheque is payable over the counter on presentment by the payee to the paying banker, while a crossed cheque is not payable over the counter but shall be collected only through a banker.The amount payable for the crossed cheque is transferred to the bank account of the payee

-One of the disadvantages of oral communication is that ...
+One of the duties of a mail room clerk is to ...